 What Should You Do if You’re Accused of a Hit and Run?

 If you are accused of a hit and run, you need a skilled criminal defense lawyer.
-The attorneys at the Law Offices of Charles L. Morgan Jr. will use their years of experience to investigate and challenge the charges against you and resolve them in the best way possible.
+The attorneys at Morgan Law will use their years of experience to investigate and challenge the charges against you and resolve them in the best way possible.

 Call at your earliest convenience to speak with an attorney about your situation.
 We may be able to resolve the case civilly and avoid a conviction with a possible jail sentence.
 Contact our office at 704-334-9669